srfrnk/more-of-less/README.md

 Various LESS extensions

-flex.less - mixins to facilitate using flex layout font-awsome.less - mixins to facilitate using font-awsome
+flex.less - mixins to facilitate using flex layout font-awesome.less - mixins to facilitate using font-awesome animation.less - mixins to aplpy animation